Search

 Brief Biography

 In addition to the recognition for her scholarship, Peek has received nearly a dozen awards for her teaching and mentoring.
-Perhaps most notably, she received the Board of Governor’s Excellence in Undergraduate Teaching Award, which is the highest teaching honor bestowed at Colorado State University.
-Peek regularly works with graduate and undergraduate research and teaching assistants, and has mentored numerous doctoral and master’s students over the past decade.
-At the University of Colorado-Boulder, she teaches a graduate seminar on Hazards, Disasters, and Society, and a large 425 student Introduction to Sociology class.
+Notably, she received the 2016 Board of Governor’s Excellence in Undergraduate Teaching Award, which is the highest teaching honor bestowed at her former institution, Colorado State University.
+Peek regularly works with graduate and undergraduate research and teaching assistants, and has mentored numerous postdoctoral scholars and doctoral, master’s, and undergraduate advisees throughout her career.
+She was recognized with the Outstanding Postdoctoral Mentor Award at the University of Colorado Boulder in 2019.
+Peek regularly teaches a 400-student large lecture Introduction to Sociology class.

-Peek earned her PhD in Sociology from the University of Colorado-Boulder in 2005.
-She was a research assistant at the Natural Hazards Center from 1999-2005, and a faculty member at Colorado State University from 2005-2016.
+Peek earned her B.A. in Sociology from Ottawa University in her home state of Kansas, M.Ed from Colorado State University, and Ph.D. in Sociology from the University of Colorado Boulder.
+She was a research assistant at the Natural Hazards Center from 1999-2005, and a faculty member in Sociology at Colorado State University from 2005-2016.
+She returned to the University of Colorado Boulder in 2017.